Genesis Energy Limited: Duffy Books in Schools

 Duffy Books in Homes aims to encourage reading and supports students in lower socio-economic areas where the children are more likely to come from homes without access to books.

 Whio Forever Project

 Genesis Energy has partnered with the New Zealand Department of Conservation to help save the endangered native whio or blue duck.
 The Whio Forever Project includes a national recovery plan that will double the number of fully operational secure breeding sites throughout New Zealand and boost pest control efforts.

 Curtain Bank

 Genesis Energy is the major sponsor of the Wellington Curtain Bank and the Christchurch Curtain Bank.
 The curtain banks take donated second-hand curtains or fabric and re-cut and line them for distribution to households in need.
 This helps households in saving money on their energy bills and to create warmer, healthier homes.
 Some retailers offer a service in which they take down and donate your old curtains when installing new ones.

 Ngā Ara Creating Pathways

-This Genesis developed programme creates transformational education, training and employment opportunities to prepare young people in our local communities for the future of work.
+This Genesis-developed programme provides training and employment opportunities to prepare young people in local communities.